killykan/WeeklyProgress_Killykan/README.md

 - [X] Set some styling and animations to the elements;
 - [X] Make the project responsive for different devices' size.

-Week : April 9th - April 15th
+Week : April 9th - April 15th :

  - [X] Submit project;
- - [ ] Lesson 1: Accessibility Overview.
+ - [X] Lesson 1: Accessibility Overview.
+ - [X] Object Oriented Programming : functions at runtime, objects in depth and classes.

+ Week : April 16th - April 22nd :

+ - [ ] OOP : Closures, object constructor, classes;
+ - [ ] Set environment for the Arcade game clone project, and begin to work with the chrome dev tool one errors.